 GeneCards Summary for TRAF2 Gene

-TRAF2 (TNF Receptor-Associated Factor 2) is a Protein Coding gene.
-Diseases associated with TRAF2 include factor 2 deficiency.
-Among its related pathways are MAPK signaling pathway and Pathways in cancer.
-GO annotations related to this gene include identical protein binding and signal transducer activity.
-An important paralog of this gene is TRAF5.
+TRAF2 (TNF Receptor Associated Factor 2) is a Protein Coding gene.
+Diseases associated with TRAF2 include Lymphoma, Mucosa-Associated Lymphoid Type and Incontinentia Pigmenti.
+Among its related pathways are Apoptosis Modulation and Signaling and RANK Signaling in Osteoclasts.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and signaling receptor binding.
+An important paralog of this gene is TRAF3.

 Regulates activation of NF-kappa-B and JNK and plays a central role in the regulation of cell survival and apoptosis.
 Required for normal antibody isotype switching from IgM to IgG.
 Has E3 ubiquitin-protein ligase activity and promotes 'Lys-63'-linked ubiquitination of target proteins, such as BIRC3, RIPK1 and TICAM1.
 Is an essential constituent of several E3 ubiquitin-protein ligase complexes, where it promotes the ubiquitination of target proteins by bringing them into contact with other E3 ubiquitin ligases.
 Regulates BIRC2 and BIRC3 protein levels by inhibiting their autoubiquitination and subsequent degradation; this does not depend on the TRAF2 RING-type zinc finger domain.
 Plays a role in mediating activation of NF-kappa-B by EIF2AK2/PKR.
 In complex with BIRC2 or BIRC3, promotes ubiquitination of IKBKE.